Congratulations to our 2021 inductees

 As president of the FGCU Professional Sales Club, Peter Mitchell helped dramatically boost membership in the student organization, a sure sign that he knows how to deliver a good pitch.
 A double-major in business management and marketing, the Orlando native and president of the Beta Gamma Sigma business honor society also earned kudos in sales competitions, winning two firsts at the 2020 USF Selling the Bulls contest and becoming a finalist in national and international collegiate selling events that same year.

-He served as a team manager for FGCU women’s basketball for three years and devoted many hours to Campus Recreation as a sports official, recreation ambassador and facility manager.
+He served as a team manager for FGCU women’s basketball for three years and devoted many hours to University Recreation & Wellness as a sports official, recreation ambassador and facility manager.

 “FGCU is about so much more than being a student,” he said.
 “It is all about being a part of a community that strives to get better each and every day.”
 Mitchell also was named Lutgert College of Business Outstanding Undergraduate Student of the Year.